What is an active user?

 There are three commonly used active user definitions:

 Daily Active User (DAU): A daily active user is someone who interacts with an app over the period of a specific day (e.g. January 1st).

-Monthly Active User (MAU): A monthly active user is someone who interacts with an app over the period of 30 days (e.g. a user who opens the app in January).
+Monthly Active User (MAU): A monthly active user is someone who interacts with an app over a period of 30 days (e.g. a user who opens the app in January).

 The usefulness of each measurement period depends on the business.
 While it’s beneficial to maintain a healthy number of DAUs, an app that is based on seasonal or occasional usage, such as a last-minute hotel booking service, might place more emphasis on monthly active users.
 Monthly active users is an important metric for many businesses because it is another indication of whether their retention rate is healthy.